 Some people develop a cough or shortness of breath during treatment.
 Call your doctor or nurse if you develop these symptoms, or if they become worse during your treatment.
 Call if you develop a fever.
 Below are suggestions to help you feel more comfortable if you have a cough or shortness of breath.

 - Do not smoke.
 Smoking will irritate the lining of your airway and cause more coughing.
-If you would like help to stop smoking, your nurse can refer you to our Tobacco Cessation Program.
+If you would like help to stop smoking, your nurse can refer you to our Tobacco Treatment Program.